flame/blis/docs/CMakeBuildSystem.md

   * zen4
   * generic

-Instructions on how to add a configuration on the CMake system, are provided in a later section.
+Instructions on how to add a configuration on the CMake system, are provided in [Adding configurations](CMakeBuildSystem.md#adding-configurations).

 ### Multithreading